Uniform approximation of some Dirichlet series by partial products of Euler type: The basic auxiliary result.

-Despite the received result, we cannot use $t$ as a variable as the left and right parts of this equality can differ, each from other, by the arguments (the right part is defined as a limit of the sequence (16) where $t$ enters into the expression, containing discontinuous function).
+Despite the received result, we cannot use $t$ as a variable as the left and right parts of this equality can differ each from other by their arguments (the right part is defined as a limit of the sequence (16). where $t$ enters into the expression containing discontinuous function).
 Hence, the principle of analytical continuation cannot be applied.
-To finish the theorem proof we take any great real number $T$.
-As considered values $t$ are everywhere dense in the segment $[-T,T]$, the union of circles $C(t)=\{ \sigma _{0} +it+s:|s|\le r\delta _{0} \} $ contains the rectangle
+To finish the theorem's proof we take any large real number $T$.
+As considered values $t$ are everywhere dense in the segment $[-T,T]$, the union of discs $C(t)=\{ \sigma _{0} +it+s:|s|\le r\delta _{0} \} $ contains the rectangle

 in which conditions of the lemma 1 are executed for the series